bitwarden/help/_articles/features/custom-fields.md

 ### Custom Field Names

-The specified **Name** is important to get right in order to successfully auto-fill a custom field.
+The specified **Name** is important to get right in order to successfully [auto-fill a custom field]({{site.baseurl}}/article/auto-fill-custom-fields/).
 Using the Browser Extension, you can quickly get the correct field name using the **Copy Custom Field Name** option in the context menu (in most cases, by right-clicking on the form element):

 {% image features/custom-fields-contextmenu.png %}

 Selecting this context menu option will copy the form element's `id`, `name`, `aria-label`, or `placeholder` value (**in that order of preference**).

+Once you've saved a custom field, you can [auto-fill it from the Browser Extension]({{site.baseurl}}/article/auto-fill-custom-fields/).

 #### Find Custom Field Names Manually